Building a Data Perimeter on AWS

 The circle that defines an AWS perimeter is typically represented as an AWS organization managed by AWS Organizations.
 AWS Organizations is an account management service that lets you consolidate multiple AWS accounts into an organization that you create and centrally manage.

 Each AWS account you own is a logical container for AWS identities, resources, and networks.
-The AWS organization is a grouping of all of those items into a single entity.
+The AWS organization groups of all of those items into a single entity.
 Along with on-premises networks and systems that access AWS resources, it is what most customers think of as the perimeter of “my AWS”.

 This paper discusses the perimeter objectives and how the applied controls prevent unintended access patterns, particularly to data.
 It is designed to help customers understand how to create a complete AWS data perimeter as part of their responsibility in the AWS Shared Responsibility Model.